-PF20/a - Croft House Grant application form: new house
+Croft House Grant application form: new house - August 2021 (PDF, Size: 4.9 MB)

-PF20/b - Croft House Grant application form: house improvements
+Croft House Grant application form: house improvements - August 2021 (PDF, Size: 4.9 MB)

 Paper copies are available from any of our area offices.

 There is no facility to mandate an agent to submit an application under CHG.
 Applicants may use an agent to help them complete the application form but it must be signed and submitted by the applicant themselves.